Bubba Smith: Professional

 Smith was the No. 1 overall pick in the 1967 NFL draft, taken by the Baltimore Colts with a selection originally held by the expansion New Orleans Saints, which had been traded for quarterback Gary Cuozzo.
 Smith's Michigan State teammate, running back Clint Jones, followed him as the second pick.
 As of 2022, Smith is the only Michigan State player to be taken first overall.

 Smith spent nine seasons in the NFL as a defensive end and played in the Super Bowl twice in his first five seasons.
 The heavily-favored Colts lost Super Bowl III to the New York Jets and won Super Bowl V two years later following the 1970 season.
 It was Smith's only Super Bowl ring.
 However, in interviews, Smith stated that he would never wear the ring, out of a sense of disappointment that he and his teammates were unable to win Super Bowl III.

-He was injured at Tampa Stadium in the 1972 preseason when he ran into a solid steel pole the NFL was using at the time to mark yardage and missed the season.
+Smith was injured at Tampa Stadium in the 1972 preseason, when he ran into a solid steel pole the NFL was using at the time to mark yardage and missed the season.
 He filed a lawsuit against the Tampa Sports Authority and the NFL for $2.5 million.
-He contended the referees mishandled the markers, creating "an undue hazard".
+Smith contended the referees mishandled the markers, creating "an undue hazard".
 The court battle lasted six years before ending in a mistrial.

-He was traded from the Colts to the Oakland Raiders for Raymond Chester on July 16, 1973.
+Smith was traded from the Colts to the Oakland Raiders for Raymond Chester on July 16, 1973.
 He finished his career with the Houston Oilers.
-He was selected All-Pro one year, All-Conference two years, and went to two Pro Bowls.
-His legacy is the inspiration behind the documentary, Through the Banks of the Red Cedar, written and directed by MSU teammate Gene Washington's daughter, Maya Washington.
+Smith was selected All-Pro one year, All-Conference two years, and went to two Pro Bowls.
+His legacy is the inspiration behind the documentary, Through the Banks of the Red Cedar, written and directed by MSU teammate Gene Washington's daughter, Maya.

 Acting career

 After retiring from professional football, Smith began acting in small movie and television roles in the late 1970s and early 1980s.
 He is perhaps best known for his role as Moses Hightower in the Police Academy movie series, a role he reprised in all but one of the Police Academy sequels.
-He also played as the chauffeur for Ned Beatty character, Clyde Torkle, in the movie Stroker Ace starring Burt Reynolds.
+He also played as the chauffeur for Ned Beatty's character, Clyde Torkle, in the movie Stroker Ace starring Burt Reynolds.